Jknand23/snap-connect/user-flow.md

    - Engages with other fans' content (reactions, comments)

 10. **Group Messaging & Events**
-    - User creates or joins group chats for specific games/events
+    - User creates or joins group chats for specific games/events with ephemeral messaging
-    - Participates in live commentary during games
+    - Participates in live commentary where messages disappear after ALL members view them
+    - Sees view tracking indicators showing which group members have seen each message
+    - Messages remain until everyone has read them, then disappear when all members leave chat
-    - Organizes viewing parties or meetups with other fans
+    - Organizes viewing parties or meetups with coordinated ephemeral communication

 ### 5. Personalized Content Discovery